Run an energy comparison and save an average of £216*

 *You could save an average of £216: Between 1 July and 31 December 2020, people who have switched energy supplier for both gas and electricity with Uswitch saved an average of £216.

 Most energy customers in the UK are on dual fuel plans, which are offered by the vast majority of energy providers.
-To save money and make sure you’re on the best deal, it’s important to compare dual fuel energy deals on a regular basis and make the switch whenever you find something better than your current plan.
+To save money and make sure you’re on the best deal, it’s important to compare dual energy deals on a regular basis and make the switch whenever you find something better than your current plan.
+You can do so by entering your postcode above, which will take you into the Uswitch energy experience and allow you to compare the fixed energy deals currently available.

-Dual fuel plans cover the usage of both types of energy: gas and electric.
+Dual fuel tariffs provide your home with gas and electricity from a single supplier in one combined package.
 Most UK households can be put on a dual fuel plan.

 The cheapest dual fuel tariffs will be different for everyone - there’s no one-size-fits-all option.
-To make sure you’re getting the best value from your energy, you should run a comparison on both dual fuel and single-fuel tariffs using the information about your current usage to get the most accurate results.
+To make sure you’re getting the best gas and electricity deals, you should run an energy comparison on both dual fuel and single fuel tariffs using the information about your current usage to get the most accurate results.

 There’s no reason you can’t have a smart meter just because you’re on a dual fuel tariff.
 Some providers even offer cheap dual fuel deals on the basis that you have a smart meter installed.